ozyurtf/io-scheduler/README.md

 Aside from this, the LOOK algorithm has the advantages of the SCAN algorithm as well and these are reduced average seek time, and more fair servicing to the IO requests.

+### Cons

+Finding the last IO request.

 ## C-LOOK

 It is similar to the LOOK algorithm in which the disk head moves in one direction and reverses after reaching the last IO request in that direction.
-But in C-LOOK, instead of reversing, the head returns back to the IO request at the beginning after reaching the last IO request and then services the IO requests in the original direction again.
+But in C-LOOK, instead of reversing, the head returns back to the IO request at the beginning of the disk after reaching the last IO request and then services the IO requests in the original direction again.

 ### Pros

+The disk head does not have to move until the end of the disk.
+This is beneficial when there is no IO requests at the end of the disk.

+We observe less waiting time for the cylinders that are just visited by the disk head.

+In addition to these, the C-LOOK algorithm has the advantages of the LOOK algorithm as well which are reduced average seek time, more fair servicing, low variance in waiting time.

+### Cons

+Finding the last IO request.

+####

 ## FSCAN

+The idea behind FSCAN is quite similar to the SCAN.
+The only difference is that the algorithm operates with two queues: active queue and add queue.
+We can see add queue as waiting queue.

+Any new IO request is basically added to this add queue.
+And IO is scheduled only from the active queue.
+If the active queue is empty, this means that there is no active IO operation and the IO requests that are waiting in the add queue is transferred to the active queue.
+Next, an IO is scheduled from the active queue depending on the current direction of the disk head and shortest seek time.

+Once the disk head reaches the end of the disk, the direction is reversed and IO requests keep being scheduled based on shortest seek time but this time in reverse order.

 ### Pros

 ### Cons

 ## FLOOK
+This is similar to the FSCAN.
+Here we have maintain two queues as well.
+The only difference is that the disk only goes to the last IO request in th disk and only then reverses its direction.

 ### Pros